timiskhakov/timiskhakov.github.io/_posts/2022-12-21-trees-and-tribulations.md

 active_length: 2
 ```

+Starting from the next step, I'll need more space for the illustrations, so I'll only keep the visual representation of the tree on the right and not include the model representation on the left.

 ## Step 6: velve<ins>t</ins>

 Things get even more interesting here.
 The `remainder` is `2`, which means that we should add three suffixes now: `vet`, `et`, and `t`.

 Let's start with `vet` by noticing that it is not in the tree.
 However, the active point points to the place where we should do the split and insert the suffix, which is the `ve` part of the `velve` edge.
-So we do the split:
+So we do the split.
+Then, according to rule 1, we should perform the following actions: keep the root as the `active_node`, set the `active_edge` to the first character of the next suffix (which is an edge that starts with `e`), and decrement the `active_length`:

 {:refdef: style="text-align: center;"}
 ![Ukkonen 6-1](/assets/images/ukkonen-6-1.png)
 {: refdef}

-Then, according to rule 1, we should perform the following actions: keep the root as the `active_node`, set the `active_edge` to the first character of the next suffix (which is an edge that starts with `e`), and decrement the `active_length`.
 Since we dealt with the first of the suffixes in this step, we decrement the `remainder` as well.
 Just to recap, the variables now look as follows:

 ```
 remainder: 1